+Even though these scores are at the exceptional level, an added assignment in the course starting Fall 2021, is for students to critique 2 TED Talk oral presentations.
 A continued focus on individual scaffolding by the professor in creating their personal philosophy and code of ethics.
 Thus creating more confidence in what they believe and value; developing a stronger professional voice.
 Students are encouraged to practice their presentations the week before and are allowed to use notecards as cues, but not to read from.
-Spring 2020, the assignment was changed to a video introducing their portfolio inviting prospective employers to view it.
-Students were able to see exemplary examples from the business department.
-Even though this assignment was viewed successful, if possible faculty would like to continue to do the oral presentations in front of faculty and peers in the future.
+Spring 2021, an added element was to highlight essential components needed in strong oral communication.
+This added scaffolding, helped students with stronger organization and a focus on using powerful language.
+The faculty felt that this was the strongest presentations we have had to date.
+High expectations will continue.